 UWC: Ron J asked if you guys have any favorite worm tea recipes?

-Heather: Billy Schlee will be one of our trainers at our January Clinic and makes teas and extracts every day for Preservation Tree Services.
+Heather: Billy Schlee makes teas and extracts every day for Preservation Tree Services.
 It will be a pretty special opportunity to hear him speak and see him making teas and extracts for different plant succession levels.
 Both Billy and Stephen Haydon (another trainer) have spent significant time working directly with Dr. Elaine Ingham (of Soil FoodWeb).
 Kim Martin and Laurie Bostic, both of Barking Cat Farm, apply teas to their vegetable farm operations and advise grass-fed beef producers using holistic management on specific teas.
 Yes, you need to know your soil and your crop and/or ecosystem before coming up with a one-size-fits-all tea.

 If you take a soil sample and things look good, you may be wasting money and effort by adding more teas.